Tourism & Hospitality Management - B.S.

 |Free Electives #|

-Online students should contact their advisor prior to registration for this course.
+Continuing Education students and Online campus students should contact their advisor prior to registration for TRVL3035 Tour Management Operations.
+Please note, a travel fee is associated with this course.

 NOTE: Students must pass MATH0010 Basic Mathematics or have equivalent placement scores to enroll in required math course(s).